peknis/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-4-0

+NCSDK-21709: :ref:`peripheral_uart` sample does not work on nRF52810 and nRF52811 devices.
+  Initialization of the Bluetooth stack fails.

+  **Workaround:** Enable the :kconfig:option:`CONFIG_BT_SETTINGS` option in the project configuration file (:file:`prj_minimal.conf`).

+.. rst-class:: v2-4-0

 NCSDK-21590: :ref:`bluetooth_mesh_sensor_client` sample does not compile for nRF52832
   Adding mesh shell support for the :ref:`bluetooth_mesh_sensor_client` sample increases the need for RAM.
   The :ref:`bluetooth_mesh_sensor_client` sample cannot compile because of RAM shortage.